 The Plan has automatic enrollment features with respect to newly hired orre-hired employees.
 If the employee is eligible to participate, he or she will be automatically enrolled in the Plan with pre-tax contributions being made at the rate of 3% of eligible pay the first year.
 As part of the automatic enrollment, participant contribution rates are automatically increased by 1% each year until they reach 6% of eligible pay.
 Eligible participants may decline participation in the Plan, change the contribution rate from 3% of eligible pay or modify the automatic rate escalation.
-These contributions are invested in the BlackRock LifePath Index Fund associated with a participant's date of birth, until the participant directs investment of the automatic deferrals into another investment option offered by the Plan.
+These contributions based on automatic enrollment are invested in the BlackRock LifePath Index Fund associated with a participant directs investment of the automatic deferrals into another investment option offered by the Plan.